underscoreio/essential-slick/src/pages/basics.md

 ## Exercises

+The objective of exercises for this chapter are to set up your enivronment.
+This will enable you to execute examples and particpate in future exercises.
+Commands to be executed on the filesystem are assumed to be rooted in a directory `essential-slick`.

 * How would you count the number of messages?
 Hint: in the Scala collections the method `length` gives you the size of the collection.

 * Using a for comprehension, select the message with the id of 1.
 What happens if you try to find a message with an id of 999?